25 Things You Should Know Before Buying Rental Property

 Now, these steps can change dramatically depending on a variety of factors.

-For instance, if you use the services of an investment company, choose a different type of property investment, or use a property management company, there may be different steps and things to consider.
+For instance, if you use the services of an investment company, choose a different type of property investment, or use a property management company, there may be additional steps and things to consider.

-However, these 16 steps are a decent baseline for precisely what you can expect when setting out on your rental property journey.
+However, these 16 steps are a decent baseline for your expectations on your rental property journey.

 6) Are You Ready to Be a Landlord?